 - Contrived Coincidence: John is ejected from the flooded dam just as Zeus is passing.
 Had he missed Zeus and had even a few minute delay, they would have missed their chance to jump to the boat and get the vital clue to Simon's hideout.

-- Eureka Moment: Running into a band of underaged looters ("There's no cops anywhere, it's like Christmas!
-You could steal City Hall") makes McClane realize that the Big Bad's ploy is likely a distraction.
+- "Eureka!"
+Moment: Running into a band of underaged looters ("There's no cops anywhere, it's like Christmas!
+You could steal City Hall") makes McClane realize that the Simon's ploy is likely a distraction.

 - Even Evil Has Standards:

 Simon: I'm a soldier, not a monster.
 Even though I sometimes work for monsters.